rwxrob/awesome-go/README.md

 ## Other Awesome Stuff

 I curate this list myself and do not accept pull requests.
-I'm *very* picky about what makes it onto this list.
+I'm *very* picky about what makes it onto it.
 I am open to suggestions if you'd like to open an issue.

 * [gdamore/tcell](https://github.com/gdamore/tcell) - cell-based view
   for text terminals, favorite library for creating terminal apps